Localizing multipartite entanglement with local and global measurements: Continuity bounds

 \begin{lemma} We have

+for all quantum states $|\psi\rangle, |\psi'\rangle \in \mathcal{H}_B$. \end{lemma} The continuity bound for the concentratable entanglement in Lemma~\ref{lemma:3-continuity-bounds} is taken from \cite{schatzki2021entangled}.
+The continuity bound for the $n$-tangle may be derived via a straightfoward argument involving the Cacuhy-Schwartz inequality.
+Finally, our derivation of the bound for the GME-concurrence resembles the derivation of the continuity bound for the CE from \cite{schatzki2021entangled} in that it relates the deviations in subsystem purities to the Hilbert-Schmidt distance of reduced states, at which point norm inequalities and the monotonicity of the trace distance under CPTP maps may be used to complete the proof.

-for all quantum states $|\psi\rangle, |\psi'\rangle \in \mathcal{H}_B$. \end{lemma} Furthermore, for the choices of $f$ implied by Lemma~\ref{lemma:3-continuity-bounds}, we see that condition~\eqref{ineq:entanglement-bound} is also satisfied because our entanglement measures of choice all assume values in $[0,1]$, while $f(\|\psi\|_1) = f(1) > 1$ for all $|\psi\rangle \in \mathcal{H}_B$.
-Consequently, we receive from Theorem~\ref{Th:LE-continuity-bound} continuity bounds on the localizable entanglement defined by each of the three entanglement measures. \begin{corollary} Let $L^\tau$, $\Lgme$, and $\Lce$ be the localizable entanglement when defined by the $n$-tangle, GME-concurrence, and the concentratable entanglement, respectively.
+For the choices of $f$ implied by Lemma~\ref{lemma:3-continuity-bounds}, we see that condition~\eqref{ineq:entanglement-bound} is also satisfied because our entanglement measures of choice all assume values in $[0,1]$, while $f(\|\psi\|_1) = f(1) > 1$ for all $|\psi\rangle \in \mathcal{H}_B$.
+Consequently, we receive from Theorem~\ref{Th:LE-continuity-bound} continuity bounds on the localizable entanglement defined by each of the three entanglement measures. \begin{corollary} Let $\mathcal{L}^\tau$, $\Lgme$, and $\Lce$ be the localizable entanglement when defined by the $n$-tangle, GME-concurrence, and the concentratable entanglement, respectively.
 Then for any quantum states $|\Psi\rangle, |\Psi'\rangle\in\mathcal{H}_A \otimes \mathcal{H}_B$, we have